LibraryOfCongress/fetch-vue/README.md

 ## 1. Installing the application

-You can either install the application using the quick install (uses docker and brew) or the manual install guides.
+You can either install the application using the quick install (uses podman and brew) or the manual install guides.

-### Quick Installation (Uses a dockerized version of the app)
+### Quick Installation (Uses a containerized version of the app)

-You will need docker and brew installed for this version to work on your pc.
+You will need podman and brew installed for this version to work on your pc.

 Head to the [fetch-local](https://git.loc.gov/fetch/fetch-local) repo and follow instructions up to the 'run' step to get a fully working FETCH Application.